 In the Greater Victoria Communities mental illness and homelessness is increasing and there is an ever growing demand for food.
 Greater Victoria businesses, grocery stores, coffee shops, restaurants and individuals are charitable and there are many donations of financial resources, money and time towards events.
 Many contribute to the calls for support.

-The great thing I learned was from the mentally challenged and homeless community itself.
+The great thing I learned through this event was from the mentally challenged and homeless community.
 Their behavior and interaction was a model I felt others could learn from.
-They were humble, polite and grateful and the ones who appeared and helped behind the scenes to set up and tear down the labyrinth without any conflict.
+They were humble, polite and grateful and the ones who appeared and helped behind the scenes to set up and tear down the labyrinth did so without any conflict.
 They put up signs and helped in ways that others did not.
-In conversation over this event they shared their longing.
-They said what they really wanted was for these types of events to be directly engaged with them in the present.
+In conversation over the day they shared their longing.
+Many said what they really wanted was for these types of events to be directly engaged with them in the present.
 The food we gathered was destined for an organization to distribute it.
-Their request was that future events like this be set up so that they could come and take the food with them right after the event.
+Their request was that future events be set up so that they could come and take the food with them right after the event.
 A few top supporters during the event did take some food with them and it was obvious that they only took what they needed and demonstrated a desire to leave food for others.

 Since then a consideration for me has been a question about the value and type of effort that is going into feeding a homeless community and it’s long term results.
 Is it a long term solution or a band aid trying to stem the flow?
 A very important person who influenced my life, Dr. Marshall Rosenberg, author of Nonviolent Communication, once told story in one of our training’s.
 It went like this:

 There was once a man walking along a river when a baby came floating by.
 He jumped in and pulled the baby to safety.
 Then we saw two more floating towards him so he pulled them to safety.
 Then three came floating by…….
 The number of babies kept growing until Marshall asked us the question; “Do you want to save the babies or do you want to walk up the river and see who is throwing the babies in?”